What this handout is about

 Even when making evaluative or interpretive claims about music, you should always provide evidence to support your claims.
 Music often evokes strong emotions in listeners, but these may not be the same for everyone.
 Music that you experience as “powerful” or “triumphant” may be experienced by another listener as “angry” or “violent.”
 Giving specific examples from the music will help explain your emotional reactions and give your reader a context for understanding them.
 For example, instead of saying

-You might argue that the added distortion in the guitar, increase in volume, and additional strain on Kurt Cobain’s voice give the chorus of “Smells Like Teen Spirit” an angrier or more critical tone than the verses.
+“The chorus of ‘Smells Like Teen Spirit” sounds angrier than the verses,’ you might argue that, “The added distortion in the guitar, increase in volume, and additional strain on Kurt Cobain’s voice give the chorus of ‘Smells Like Teen Spirit’ an angrier or more critical tone than the verses.”

 On occasion, or in some assignments, you may feel overwhelmed by the amount of technical vocabulary used to describe even the simplest musical gestures.
 Over the past thousand years, the study of music (particularly Western classical music) has acquired a host of specialized terms from Latin, Italian, German, and French, many of which remain untranslated in common usage.
 Do not be intimidated!
 If you have questions about these terms, ask your instructor or consult a reliable music dictionary.
 Typically the terms that will be most helpful to you and most essential in your writing will be ones that have been covered in class and explained in the textbook.